vidjil/vidjil/doc/user.md

 in the `.analysis` file, it will always be shown even if it does not meet the "top" filter.

-## The "smaller clones"
+## Studying the distribution of "smaller clones"

+Clones beyond the "top 50"/"top 100" clones are still useful to study full repertoires, including assessing the polyclonal background and the diversity of the repertoires.
+Clones that are hidden (because of the "top" or because of hiding some tags) are gathered into virtual clones, shown with light gray (this "color by clone").
+Depending on the analysis configuration, these "smaller clones" are shown, in the clone list:

+- either *gathered by consensus length*, the Genescan-like plot showing the clone distribution.
+  This is the default on  default configurations on the public server,

+- or *gathered by locus* into a unique virtual clone.

-There is a virtual clone per locus in the clone list which groups all clones that are hidden (because of the "top" or because of hiding some tags).
-The sum of ratios in the list of clones is always 100%: thus the "smaller clones" changes when one use the "filter" menu.
+In both cases, the sum of ratios in the list of clones is always 100%: thus these "smaller clones" changes when one uses the "filter" menu.

 Note that the ratios include the "smaller clones": if a clone is reported to have 10.54%, this 10.54% ratio relates to the number of